Alfred Krauss (officer): Military career

 After attending the elementary school in Vršac and Sopron as well as the lower grammar school in Cieszyn, Krauss was trained at the military high school in Mährisch-Weißkirchen and at the Theresian Military Academy in Wiener Neustadt.
-On 18 August 1883 he was transferred to the Infantry Regiment No. 11.
+On 18 August 1883, he was transferred to the Infantry Regiment No. 11.
 He then attended the war school in Vienna from 1886 to 1888.
-In November 1888 he was appointed General Staff Officer of the 20th Infantry Brigade in Hradec Králové.
-In 1891 Krauss joined the General Staff of the 5th Corps Command in Pressburg as a captain.
-In 1894 Krauss became a teacher of tactics at the Theresian Military Academy.
-In 1897 he became Chief of Staff of the 2nd Infantry Division in Jarosław and then the 33rd Infantry Division in Komorn.
+In November 1888, he was appointed General Staff Officer of the 20th Infantry Brigade in Hradec Králové.
+In 1891, Krauss joined the General Staff of the 5th Corps Command in Pressburg as a captain.
+In 1894, Krauss became a teacher of tactics at the Theresian Military Academy.
+In 1897, he became Chief of Staff of the 2nd Infantry Division in Jarosław and then the 33rd Infantry Division in Komorn.

 In November 1901 Krauss became commander of a battalion in the Graz Rifle Regiment No. 3 and in 1904 was named head of Section III of the Technical Military Committee in Vienna.
 In October 1910 he became the commander of the Kriegsschule in Vienna.
-On 1 November 1910 he was promoted to major general, and on 1 November 1913 he achieved the rank of lieutenant field marshal; being also named a Privy Councilor.
+On 1 November 1910, he was promoted to major general and, on 1 November 1913, he achieved the rank of lieutenant field marshal; being also named a Geheimrat (privy councilor).

 From August 1914, Krauss was in command of the 29th Infantry Division in the Serbian campaign of World War I. At the beginning of the war, this was part of the 5th Army under General of the Infantry Liborius Ritter von Frank in Syrmia.
-In September he was appointed commander of the "Combined Corps Krauss".
+In September, he was appointed commander of the "Combined Corps Krauss".
 On 6 September 1914 he prevented the Serbian Timok Division from crossing the Sava at Mitrovica by counter-attacking at Šašinci.
 At the beginning of December, his troops were involved in the fighting to withdraw from Belgrade.
-On 23 December 1914 he was appointed Chief of Staff of the Balkan Forces, whose command after Oskar Potiorek was recalled was taken over by Archduke Eugen in January 1915.
+On 23 December 1914, he was appointed Chief of Staff of the Balkan Forces, whose command after Oskar Potiorek was recalled was taken over by Archduke Eugen in January 1915.